cchrissmm/cooler/README.md

 Cooling, fan, idle.

 And a State state machine which dictates which state the system is in.
 Such as filling, dumping, wetting, etc.

+Based on the mode the various states are entered and exited.